 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as success rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency ("ESFA").
 The College is expected to be assessed by the ESFA as having a "Good" financial health grading.
-The variance was a result of the governors electing to award a cost of living payment to staff at the year end.
+The variance with the objective is a result of increased investment in staffing resources and ongoing challenges of high inflation and limited funding increases.